 In September 2019, I joined the German Council on Foreign Relations (Deutsche Gesellschaft für Auswärtige Politik) as a Research Fellow, where I focus on conflict prevention and stabilisation in Africa.

-I just defended my PhD in Peace and Conflict Studies at the Department of War Studies at King’s College London, where I work on the role of embassies and UN country presences in preventing civil wars.
+I just defended my PhD in Peace and Conflict Studies at the Department of War Studies at King’s College London.
+I worked on the role of embassies and UN country presences in preventing civil wars.
 I am also interested in UN security governance, such as peacekeeping, conflict management, sanctions, and everything related to Security Council politics.
-Regionwise, I focus on India, Sri Lanka as well as South Sudan and follow German, British and European foreign and security policy quite closely.
+Regionally, I focus on India, Sri Lanka as well as South Sudan/East Africa and follow German, British and European foreign and security policy quite closely.
 You can find a short summary of my PhD project here.